nimaster1989/AreYouHungry/README.txt

     food from the "database".

-    comp3350.Group2.areyouhungry.objects: This class is our food object which is what is stored in the "database" and is presented to the user.
-Will eventually contain things like recipes
+    comp3350.Group2.areyouhungry.objects: This class is our food object which is what is stored in the database and is presented to the user.

     comp3350.Group2.areyouhungry.persistence: This class is our database right now.
-It stores all of our food objects and has methods for accessing them
+It stores all of our food objects and has methods for accessing them.

     comp3350.Group2.areyouhungry.ui.*: These classes are our front end, they're responsible for providing a way for users to interact with our application to start the process to retrieve